 An exploration of building respect and understanding of the basic beliefs and practices of Hinduism, Buddhism and Islam.
 Designed to equip chaplains in interfaith settings to accompany others into wholeness without forfeiting their own religious convictions and commitments.
-3 credit hours S. Clarke

 DM-M604 Images of Leadership in the Bible